-Students will receive regular but manageable amounts of homework which will be given in class and/or posted on Edmodo.
+Students will receive regular but manageable amounts of homework which will be given in class.
 Students will also be provided with an agenda in which they can record their homework.

 ASSESSMENT

 ASSESSMENT PHILOSOPHY

 GAA assessment beliefs and practices provide a positive, continuous and supportive mechanism that promotes and improves student learning and achievement, guides instruction and practice and evaluates both program and instructional effectiveness.